GoodNightIsabelle/Discover-Data-Quality-With-RIOLU-A-Replication-Package/README.md

 ```

 ### ChatGPT Comparison
 To validate the effectiveness of RIOLU, we also prompted ChatGPT to generate regexes and flag anomalies as a comparison.
+We used GPT-3.5 Turbo API with all the default settings.
+The experiments with ChatGPT were done in one trial because extracting regexes from each response requires manual work and careful validation, which, in other words, sadly, requires loads of time.

 #### Prompt template for pattern-based data profiling:
 ```